Substance Use Prevalence in the Military

 Together, these benefits of group therapy help stabilize the recovering addict as he or she works to overcome the substance being used.

 In some cases, medications are used to help enhance the therapeutic process.
 The exact substance prescribed varies largely on the type of addiction.

-Some of these medications help ease the withdrawal symptoms whereas others (like Antabuse) create a direct, negative reaction if the drug is ingested.
+Some of these medications help ease the withdrawal symptoms whereas others (like Antuse) create a direct, negative reaction if the drug is ingested.
 This helps squelch the desire to use because of the side effects created when the two drugs interact.

 The VA offers a number of programs and services designed to help service members overcome alcohol, tobacco, and other drugs, as well as any other mental health issues sustained after serving in the Armed Forces.

 To find out which ones are available in your area, you can access the VA’s online SUD program search and click on your state.
 From there you are taken to a page with a list of all of the available SUD programs and their contact information.